-Mark the checkbox if you want the wizard to create a new mail-enabled object in AD when none is found by the wizard to correspond with a user (resource) in the collection.
-Leave the checkbox unmarked to disable that feature.
-Any such new objects will be created in the container specified by the User Container text box (on the wizard's Choose the Container for User Objects screen).
+Select the check box to create a new mail-enabled object in AD when none is found to correspond with a user (resource) in the collection.
+Leave the check box clear to disable the feature.
+Any new objects are created in the container specified by the User Container text box (on the Choose the Container for User Objects screen).

 NOTE: Use this Create new objects feature only if no corresponding contact or resource object already exists in AD.
-If an AD resource object exists without a corresponding contact, the wizard will simply mailenable the existing object.
+If an AD resource object exists without a corresponding contact, the wizard will mail-enable the existing object.